 We are heading into grilling season and one of my favorite things to cook on the grill, whether it be gas or charcoal, is fresh artichokes.
-Artichokes start rearing their heads in the springtime and continue through the summer months.
+Artichokes start appearing in the springtime and continue through the summer months.
 The lovely leafy bulbs are super sweet and make a perfect appetizer or addition to any meal.

 The trick to making great grilled artichokes is to par-boil them first, so the choke and leaves are tender and easy to eat.
 The grill adds a subtle smokiness to the artichokes and a little bit of charred flavor.
 Another great component of a great artichoke is the dipping sauce.